Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside negative
 >
 >  Now assume a scenario, where there are **time gaps or missing data** received from a sensor.
-Such as a sensor that sends roughly every 5 seconds, or if a sensor experiences a fault.
+Such as a sensor that sends roughly every 5 seconds and experiences a fault.
+>
+> In this example I am using [DATE_PART](https://docs.snowflake.com/en/sql-reference/functions/date_part) to exclude seconds 20, 45, and 55 from the data.
 >
 > ```sql
 > SELECT TAGNAME, TIMESTAMP, VALUE_NUMERIC AS VALUE